Advice for Visitors to Canada

 any special permits, those extending their stay for more than six months

 for study or work purposes will require a permit.
 All of the appropriate application forms can be downloaded and printed from the

 Citizenship and Immigration Canada website (be sure to verify the correct fee amount and submit it with your application).
 Completed application forms can be submitted to the Canadian visa application center (CVAC) in Seoul, South Korea.

 Be sure to apply for any permits or visas you require well in advance

 to allow processing time.
 This way you will be sure to have everything

 you need when you leave for Canada.

-Currently visitors from the Republic of Korea (South Korea) do not require an entry visa.
-However, Korean parents or grandparents of Canadian citizens or permanent residents are also eligible to benefit from the Parent and Grandparent Super Visa provisions.
-Korean citizens who wish to visit Canada for up to two years without the need to renew their authorized stay should consider applying for an extended authorized stay by proving that the requirements for the Super Visa are met.
-See more on the Parent and Grandparent Super Visa.
+Currently, visitors from the Republic of Korea do not require an entry visa for stays of six months or less.
+However, Korean parents or grandparents of Canadian citizens or permanent residents are eligible to benefit from the Parent and Grandparent Super Visa provisions.
+Korean citizens who wish to visit Canada for up to two years without having to renew their authorized stay should consider applying for an extended authorized stay by proving that the requirements for the Super Visa are met.
+For more information, see the Super Visa.